numopay/numopay-api-docs/README.md

 The `timestamp` MUST be number of seconds since [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

-The `query` must be sorted by query parameter names
+The `query` must be sorted by query parameter names and started with '?' or omitted if there is no query params in request

 The `version` is string `2019-12-22`